Less effort, more insight: introducing Dependency Graph for Supply Chain

 Dependency relationships form complex webs that are difficult to navigate, which can lead to obscured vulnerabilities buried deep within a project.
 Prioritization and remediation of transitive vulnerabilities has historically been tedious and labor intensive.
 Without the right tools, AppSec engineers are left to a cumbersome manual process digging in registries to determine where transitive dependencies exist in their codebase along with where and how they are imported.

 Semgrep now solves this challenge with the Dependency Path feature.
 To understand how a dependency has been introduced into your project, simply look at a transitive dependency’s path.
 Easily see which direct dependencies you need to upgrade or replace in order to remediate the vulnerability and secure your code.
+A direct impact of our visualization is the immediate knowledge of if a transitive vulnerability is only one or many layers deep– which changes both the risk profile and remediation effort– and thus the prioritization.

 This visualization helps automate a critical part of the triage process for transitive vulnerabilities, saves precious time and effort, and enables AppSec teams to focus on higher their ultimate goals: reduction of risk and installing secure guardrails.